 Final site selection and other construction terms are subject to several factors, including local support and final approval by the Company's Board of Directors.
-Upon securing financing and receiving required environmental and operating permits, the Company plans to begin construction on the Calgary Empower Facility in the second half of 2022 with targeted operations by the end of the first half of 2023.
+Upon securing financing and receiving required environmental and operating permits, the Company plans to begin construction on the Calgary Empower Facility.
 The Calgary Empower Facility will operate under "Empower Environmental Solutions Calgary Ltd.", a wholly owned subsidiary of the Company.